moveit/moveit/MIGRATION.md

 - The move_group capability ``ExecuteTrajectoryServiceCapability`` has been removed in favor of the improved ``ExecuteTrajectoryActionCapability`` capability.
 Since Indigo, both capabilities were supported.
 If you still load default capabilities in your ``config/launch/move_group.launch``, you can just remove them from the capabilities parameter.
 The correct default capabilities will be loaded automatically.
 - Deprecated method ``CurrentStateMonitor::waitForCurrentState(double wait_time)`` was finally removed.
 - Renamed ``RobotState::getCollisionBodyTransforms`` to ``getCollisionBodyTransform`` as it returns a single transform only.
+- Remove deprecated class MoveGroup (was renamed to MoveGroupInterface).

 ## ROS Kinetic